Connecticut Stalking Lawyer

-If you have been arrested in Connecticut for stalking, consult a Connecticut stalking lawyer as soon as possible.
+If you have been arrested for this crime, consult a Connecticut stalking lawyer as soon as possible.
 A skilled harassment attorney could help you try to avoid costly mistakes and begin working right away towards a strong resolution of your case.

 If instead of taking action recklessly, an individual engages in a certain “course of conduct” with the intent to place another person in fear of physical harm or of losing employment, then the behavior may be treated as stalking in the second degree.

-Connecticut stalking statutes define a course of conduct to include following, watching, threatening, harassing, communicating with or sending unwanted presents to another or interfering with another’s property.
+State statutes define stalking to include following, watching, threatening, harassing, communicating with or sending unwanted presents to another or interfering with another’s property.
 That prohibited course of conduct may be committed directly by the individual charged or by another acting on their behalf (like a Connecticut private investigator).

 What is Third-Degree Stalking?

 The least serious stalking crimes are defined in Section 53a-181e and 53a-181f of the Connecticut code.
 Stalking in the third degree occurs when an individual recklessly (in other words, not intentionally) makes another person fear physical harm by repeatedly following or waiting for that person.
 A lawyer in Connecticut could review a stalking case to determine how to best move forward with a case.